Grand Theft Auto: Compilations

 Grand Theft Auto Double Pack was released in 2003 for the PlayStation 2 and Xbox, and includes both Grand Theft Auto III and Vice City.
 Grand Theft Auto: The Trilogy is a compilation of III, Vice City, and San Andreas, and was first released in 2005 for the Xbox.
 It was later re-released for the PlayStation 2, Windows, Mac OS X, and PlayStation 4.
 The Trilogy also served as the revised package for San Andreas, which had to be pulled from shelves due to the controversial Hot Coffee mod.
 A report in August 2021 suggested that Rockstar Dundee was leading development on a remastered version of the trilogy, using Unreal Engine; following some leaks, Rockstar officially announced Grand Theft Auto: The Trilogy – The Definitive Edition on 8 October 2021.
 The game features graphical and gameplay upgrades, and replaced existing versions on digital retailers.
-It released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021, and will release for Android and iOS in 2022.
+It was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021, and for Android and iOS on 14 December 2023.

 Grand Theft Auto: Episodes from Liberty City is a standalone compilation of the two episodes for Grand Theft Auto IV.
 It contains both The Lost and Damned and The Ballad of Gay Tony on one disc.
 It was released on 29 October 2009 for the Xbox 360 and on 13 April 2010 for PlayStation 3 and Windows.
 Microsoft added Episodes from Liberty City to its backwards compatibility list for Xbox One platforms in February 2017.
 The standalone release of Episodes from Liberty City for Windows was discontinued and replaced by a single-player-only version of Grand Theft Auto IV: Complete Edition in 2020.